Precedent Transaction Analysis Guide

 Public transaction multiples

-For private transactions, by looking at historic precedent transactions, valuation multiples can be derived by dividing the transaction value by the target company’s financials (or other metrics such as subscribers, square feet, etc.).
+For private transactions, valuation multiples can be derived by dividing the transaction value by the target company’s financials (or other metrics such as subscribers, square feet, etc.).

-For a public company transaction, the premium paid alludes to the fact that a bidder will typically pay a premium above the market valuation to obtain control over the target, the takeover premium.
+For a public company transaction, the premium paid alludes to the fact that a bidder will typically pay a premium above the market valuation to obtain control over the target, This is known as the takeover premium.

 Precedent transaction analysis example